 Researching a Soldier who Served with a Field Park Company

 The most important document to research a soldier who served with a field park company is his service record.
 This will list all the units he served with and the time he spent with them so you can then view the correct war diaries from the National Archives.
-Any trade tests a soldier passed will also be recorded in the file.
+Any trade tests a soldier passed will also be recorded in the file giving you a greater insight into their role within a unit.
 The service records are held by the Ministry of Defence and I’ve written a detailed guide on how to order one.
 You’ll receive a photocopy and most will be between eight and sixteen pages in length.

 There aren’t a lot of digitized resources to search for Second World War soldiers but two of the most important are the War Office casualty lists and a collection of documents relating to prisoners of war on Findmypast.
 The War Office casualty lists record soldiers who were killed, died while in service, went missing, were taken prisoner or wounded.
 Often, the field park company the soldier was serving with was also recorded.
 You’ll also find the British Library’s digitized newspaper collection on FindmyPast.
 This is a useful collection to search if you’re researching a casualty or someone who won a gallantry award or honour.
 However, only a fraction of the archive has been digitized.

 Citations for honours and awards can be found on the National Archives’ website as part of the WO 373 series.
 There is a small fee to download each citation though they are free to download at the National Archives.
 If you’re researching a soldier who was a prisoner of war and held in Germany, search the WO 416 series of German record cards.
 The cards have only been catalogued up to the surname Lusted.